 Interview by Spike Keith, adapted by David Liwei Shi

 Georgina Beyer, a trailblazing activist and political figure in Aotearoa, passed away earlier this week.

 She was both the world’s first transgender mayor, and first transgender MP, and campaigned relentlessly for LGBTQIA+ rights over the course of her life.

-Head of Rainbow New Zealand Charitable Trust, Gresham Bradley spoke to The Wire about her life and legacy.
+Head of Rainbow New Zealand Charitable Trust, Gresham Bradley spoke Spike Keith on 95bFM's The Wire about her life and legacy.

 “She broke so many barriers,” said Bradley.
 “This woman was extraordinary.”

 “When you break down that kind of barrier in a rural community, earn the respect of farmers and people in a small town, who vote for you as a mayor, and hold her in high regard, that says a lot about her as a person and the way she performed her role.”

 Beyer won both the mayoral and parliamentary race in the Wairarapa, which is typically a right-leaning electorate, back in the 90s and early 2000s.

 She was elected to the Carterton District Council in 1993 and won in a landslide victory in the Carterton mayoral election in 1995.
 Beyer was then re-elected in 1998.